raspberrypilearning/getting-started-with-git/worksheet.md

 	nothing to commit, working directory clean
 	```

-1. Now you can make a new branch in the repo, letting you work on your amazing new adaption.
+1. Now you can make a new branch in the repo, which lets you work on your amazing new adaption.

 	```bash
 	git checkout -b lidar-version